homemadearcade/zero/todo/FEATURESTODO.md

   Hide both of these modals when snapshot editor is open
     Game Metadata -> My Images

-INFO BOX
-  If you are not hovering over anything, it shows the game/stage info??

 Can Phaser just register keys without taking them over??

 ----